Part 1 – Course Introduction & Outline

 See you for our next session…in the meantime,

 Richard Peterson, North America’s Presentation Coach™

 All bonus downloads and links are free to use as you see fit and feel free to pass along this content to other professionals that would benefit from presentation skill building.
 Feel free to pass along any of this information as you see fit.
 I appreciate if you find value in this material and ask your respect of copyright in the event you wish to reproduce any or all of this content.
-Written permission granted by request for reproduction of content Peterson & Associates 2016.
+Written permission granted by request for reproduction of content from Peterson & Associates.